 instantly to be and appear before the Judge of our Circuit court at a court now sitting for this county of Bradley at the courthouse in the town of Cleveland, to testify, and the truth to depose, in a cause depending in said court, wherein the state is the Plaintiff and Sarah "Sally" Whitecotton is defendent, on behalf of the state of TN, and this they shall not omit under the lawful penalty.
 Witness: J H Payne, clerk of our said court at office in Cleveland, the 1st Monday of May, 1856 (it was noted in a later document that some of those summoned could not be found).

 ( It is not clear from the documents whether SARAH THOMPSON WHITECOTTON was really maintaining a bawdy house, or if they were just having a wild party!
 But this is for sure my gg grandmother, just two years after the birth of her youngest child, and after the disappearance of her husband, James Monroe Whitecotton.
 There are in total 4 cases that I have found so far against the Thompsons & Whitecottons in Bradley Co TN for this time period.
 This may be in part why most of the family moved on to AR & MO.
 Interesting to note that so far no court cases have been found in Christian Co MO against Sarah or the rest of her family in later years.
 Which make me wonder if sheriff J H Kuhn or deputy J K Brown had a grudge against certain families??
 Sarah's sister Malinda Thompson (Whitecotton, Riddle) was also brought up on charges of "Lewd Behavior" and "Cohabitation" in a separate case from about the same time period.
-She was living with William Riddle, who was part Cherokee, at the time. )
+She was living with William Riddle, who was a Melungeon, at the time. )

 STATE OF TENNESSEE, CIRCUIT COURT BRADLEY CO, SEPT 1, 1856